broomweed/purple-language/README.md

 Purple
 ======

-Purple (supposedly short for PURPoseless LanguagE) is a slightly esoteric, Turing-complete, stack-based programming language written in C. My C is not so great though (or at least it wasn't when I wrote this), so the current implementation leaks memory like a sieve.
-(I'm terrible at C but this is pretty egregious even for me -- I don't think it ever frees memory it allocates for strings.)
-I may or may not fix this at some point in the future.
+Purple (supposedly short for PURPoseless LanguagE) is a slightly esoteric, Turing-complete, stack-based programming language written in C. Well, this implementation is, at least.
+It could theoretically be written in something else.

 Syntax
 ------